 Prior to coming to the bar, Rachel was an advertising executive at one of London’s leading independent media agencies, and also worked as an adjudicator at the Financial Ombudsman Service, specialising in banking and insurance disputes.
 Her experience in those fields enables her to bring pragmatism and a commercially-sensitive approach to litigation.

-Rachel is a benefactors’ scholar of Middle Temple and a former Judicial Assistant to Mummery LJ in the Court of Appeal.
+Rachel is a Visiting Lecturer at City University where she teaches civil litigation.
+She is a benefactors’ scholar of Middle Temple and a former Judicial Assistant to Mummery LJ in the Court of Appeal.

 Commercial and Insurance

 Rachel is an experienced commercial junior who has acted in a range of disputes, often as sole counsel.
 She is recommended as a leading junior for commercial litigation by the legal 500.

 She has particular interest and expertise in conspiracy, fraud, and issues of contractual interpretation.
 However, her practice covers the full spectrum of commercial work, including: